freem/freemlib-neogeo/README.md

 License
 -------
-I have not yet decided on an overall license for the library, but I would like it to be a permissive one, as well as allow for the ability for others to contribute back.
+The freemlib for Neo-Geo is licensed under the [ISC License](http://opensource.org/licenses/ISC).
+Full terms may be found in the "LICENSE" file.
 Tools may be licensed differently from the main library.

 Contact
 -------